Scala Contarini del Bovolo

 FEATURED IN LITERATURE AND FILM.

-The architectural gem is depicted in Jacopo de Barbari’s famous bird’s eye view of Venice, painted in 1500 (now held at the Museo Correr).
-The storybook staircase also made a prominent appearance in Orson Welles’ 1952 adaptation of Shakespeare’s Othello.
+The architectural marvel is captured in Jacopo de Barbari’s renowned bird’s-eye view of Venice, created in 1500 and currently housed at the Museo Correr.
+This storybook staircase was also featured prominently in Orson Welles’ 1952 film adaptation of Shakespeare’s Othello.

 RESTORATION; THE WORLD MONUMENTS FUND (WMF)